Code-Maven/wis-python-course-2025-03/README.md

 * [Watch](https://git.code-maven.com/creating-a-website-on-github-pages-using-markdown)
 * Create web site for yourself using GitHub pages.
 Remember to use the repository name `USERNAME.github.io`.
 Get ideas from the pages of the students in the previus courses.

+* Watch the 2nd video I'll publish in a few days.
 * Create a separate public repository for all the assignments of the course. (e.g. call it `python-course-assignments`)
     * Create a folder called day01
     * In the folder create a program that will print "Hello World!"

 Once they are ready open an issue on the GitHub repository of the course.
-The title of the issue should your full name and name of the assignment e.g. "Day1 by Foo Bar", in case your name is Foo Bar.
-In the issue link to the site, link to the repository of the site, and link to the repository of the assignment.
+The title of the issue should contain your full name and name of the assignment e.g. "Day1 by Foo Bar", in case your name is Foo Bar.
+In the issue include the link to the site, the link to the repository of the site, and the link to the repository of the assignment.

+Dead-line: March 1, 23:00